-The Group's management has made an assessment of The Group applies statistical projection methods in its the Group's ability to continue as a going concern and estimation using customers' historical redemption patterns is satisfied that the Group has the resources to continue as the main input.
-The redemption rate is updated quarterly in business for the foreseeable future.
-Furthermore, the and the liability for the unredeemed points is adjusted management is not aware of any material uncertainties accordingly.
-In estimating the value of the points issued, the that may cast significant doubt upon the Group's ability Group considers the mix of products that will be available in the future in exchange for loyalty points and customers' to continue a going concern.
-Therefore, the consolidated financial statements are prepared on a going concern basis. preferences.
-The Group ensures that the value assigned to the loyalty points is commensurate to the standalone selling price of the products eligible for redemption (i.e.,
+The Group's management has made an assessment of the Group's ability to continue as a going concern and is satisfied that the Group has the resources to continue in business for the foreseeable future.
+Furthermore, the management is not aware of any material uncertainties that may cast significant doubt upon the Group's ability to continue a going concern.
+Therefore, the consolidated financial statements are prepared on a going concern basis.